Interested in a hands-on learning experience for developing LLM applications?

 Raw data is information that has not been processed yet.
 The different structures of raw vs. processed data are the biggest difference between data lakes and data warehouses.
 Data warehouses hold processed and refined data, whereas data lakes typically retain raw, unprocessed data.

 Data lakes therefore often need more storage space than data warehouses.
 Additionally, unprocessed, raw data is pliable and suitable for machine learning.
 It may be easily evaluated for any purpose.
-However, the risk of all that unstructured data is that, in the absence of adequate data quality and data governance mechanisms, data lakes might occasionally turn into data swamps.

 Data warehouses, by storing only processed data, save on pricey storage space by not maintaining data that may never be used.
 Additionally, processed data can be easily understood by a larger audience.

-Accessibility: Flexible vs secure
+Accessibility: Flexible vs Secure

 Accessibility and usability apply to how data repositories are used as a whole, not only to the data they contain.
 Data lake architecture lacks structure, making it simple to use and adapt.
 Additionally, because data lakes have such few restrictions, any updates to the data can be made fast.